 First, consider joining the SRP Healthy Forest Initiative™.

 - Don’t overdo it on fertilizers and pesticides.

 - Store lawn and garden chemicals securely.

 - Never pour chemicals down drains or sewers or on the ground.

-Monitoring water quality allows SRP to continuously provide data to Valley cities that they can use to manage their drinking water supplies.
-This requires us to work collaboratively with our partners to provide customers with quality water.
+Monitoring water quality allows SRP to continuously provide data to Valley cities that they can use to manage water supplies delivered to your home.
+This requires us to work collaboratively with our partners to provide customers with quality raw water.

 SRP’s system of canals is central to life in the Valley.
 Over 131 miles of winding pathways deliver water to Arizona residents daily.

 Over the years, the canals have become a symbol of collaboration for the many communities they touch.
 Beyond water and power, these canals create a canvas of opportunity for all.

 In fact, recreational biking and jogging routes and thoughtfully landscaped paths can be found along the canals.
 They continue to make our cities better.

 Currently, we’re working with nine cities to plan canal path projects.
 However, the canals aren’t just there for recreation.
 In fact, they carry irrigation water to cities to be turned into drinking water, as well as to farms, parks, homes and schools.